-The reason why Personal Excellence has been doing well is because I continuously change my strategy to get my desired results.
+The reason why Personal Excellence did so well so quickly was because I continuously changed my strategy to get results.
 I started off with a traffic building plan.
-Then after 1-2 months, I would check the results of my traffic building efforts.
-If the results haven’t been achieved, I would review the effectiveness of my strategies.
-For actions that have been efficacious, I would keep them; For actions which aren’t, I would put them aside.
-Then, I would research and adopt new methods to add into the mix.
-I’m always open to try every single method to get traffic — if it’s something I’ve not done before, I’ll be game to just try it out, even just for one time.
+After 1-2 months, I would check the results of my traffic building efforts.
+If I did not meet my target, I would review my actions and their effectiveness.
+For the methods that worked, I would keep them.
+For the methods that didn’t work, I would put them aside.
+Then, I would research and adopt new methods.
+I was open to trying every method to build traffic — if it was something I had not done before, I would be game to try it out, even for just one time.

-All in all, it is through the continuous process of reviewing and changing my actions which have enabled me to achieve the results I have today.
-If I had just adopted one set of actions and stuck with it the whole time, I’d never be getting the kind of readership and exposure today, and PE would never have grown to be what it is now.
+All in all, it was by continuously reviewing and changing my actions that helped me achieve quick results in my business.
+If I had adopted just one set of actions and stuck with it the whole time, I’d never have gotten such a high readership and exposure in such a short time, or built PE into what it is today.

 Start Changing Your Actions

-Think about a goal which you have been wanting to achieve with limited success.
+Think of a goal that you want to achieve but have faced limited success.
 Then, think about the following questions.
 Write your answers with a pen and paper:

-- What have you been doing to achieve this goal in the past few months/years?
+- What have you been doing to achieve this goal in the past few months?

 - Why haven’t you been able to reach your goal?
 Have you been trying hard enough?
-Have your actions have been too confined?
-List out all the reasons and dig deep into the answers.
+Are your actions too restricted?
+List all reasons and dig deep into the answers.

-Remember that as long as you keep reviewing your actions, stick with the most effective methods and try on new actions, you will eventually get the results you want.
+As long as you keep reviewing your actions, stick to the most effective methods, and experiment with new approaches, you will eventually reach your goal. :)